medmunds/aws-cfn-ses-domain/README.md

 * Control over Easy DKIM enabling (SES:SetIdentityDkimEnabled—currently, `Custom::SES_Domain` assumes if you are enabling sending, you also want Easy DKIM)

+And the `Custom::SES_EmailIdentity` implementation is currently missing this Amazon SES email identity feature:

+* Ability to use a custom verification email template (SES:SendCustomVerificationEmail) and configuration set when verifying an email address.

 Adding them is likely straightforward; contributions are welcome.

 Are you from Amazon?
-It'd be great to have these resources standard in CloudFormation.
+It'd be great to have the SES domain and email identity resources standard in CloudFormation.
 Please consider adopting or obsoleting this package.
 (Just reach out if you'd like me to assign or transfer it.)